Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 Rachel has been an officer with Essex Police since beginning her policing career in 1998.
-She began as a police constable serving the communities of Canvey Island and Rayleigh.
-Over the next two-and-a-half decades Rachel gained experience in a variety of roles, which led her to the position of Assistant Chief Constable.
+She began as a police constable serving the communities of Canvey Island and South Benfleet.
+Over the next two-and-a-half decades Rachel gained experience in a variety of roles, which led her to the position of Deputy Chief Constable.

-Thanks to support from local Rotary Clubs, 2006 saw Rachel head to South Africa and Lesotho.
+Thanks to support from local Rotary Clubs, 2006 saw Rachel head to South Africa and Lesotho on an exchange visit.
 Here she learnt about cultural differences, and diversity in policing.
 She was promoted to Inspector, and became the Chief Constable's staff officer.
 In 2007, while still an Inspector, she worked with communities in Tilbury.

 In 2016, Rachel was promoted to Operational Policing Command (OPC) Chief Superintendent.
 OPC officers have specialist skills and equipment.
 This includes our firearms unit, dog section, and road policing unit.

 In this role Rachel led high-profile operations which included a visit to the UK by the US President.
-She also helped develop the collaboration between seven forces for firearms training.
-She also led operational initiatives with Essex Fire and Rescue.
+She also helped develop the collaboration between seven forces for firearms training alongside operational initiatives with Essex Fire and Rescue.

-Between September 2018 and January 2020, Rachel was seconded to the National Police Coordination Centre (NPoCC).
-Here she coordinated the operational policing response to EU Exit preparations on behalf of the National Police Chief's Council (NPCC).
+Rachel was seconded to the National Police Coordination Centre (NPoCC).
+Here she coordinated the operational policing response to Brexit preparations on behalf of the National Police Chief's Council (NPCC).

-In 2020, Rachel completed the Strategic Command Course.
-This is the most senior leadership development programme in UK policing.
+In 2020, Rachel completed the Strategic Command Course, the most senior leadership development programme in UK policing.
 Having passed with distinction, she was then successful in becoming an Assistant Chief Constable.

-In her role as an ACC, Rachel led our teams in contact management and operational policing.
+In her two roles as an ACC, Rachel led our teams across local policing and then in contact management and operational policing.
 These are our front-line policing teams, who help people in Essex and keep them safe.
 She also had overall responsibility for the force when it comes to firearm operations and the policing of public events.

-Rachel has a BA (Hons) degree in English, PE and Sports Science.
-In her spare time Rachel enjoys renovating her home with her husband, Paul, who is a retired Essex Police firearms instructor.
-She likes walking holidays, reading and skiing.
-As indicated with her degree, Rachel enjoys all types of sport and has run the London Marathon four times.
+Rachel has a degree in English, PE and Sports Science.
+In her spare time Rachel enjoys renovating her home with her husband, Paul, and other outdoor activities, in particular canicross running with her dog, Polly.